 The choice of insulation depends on which part of the house you need it for.
-The attic, crawl space, walls and all the different rooms in the house require a unique type of insulation.
-Another factor to consider is the R-Value of each type which is the maximum thermal performance so that you have the optimum comfort in every room.
+The attic, just like the rest of your house, may require a unique type of insulation.
+One factor to consider is the R-Value of each type: the maximum thermal performance, so you have the optimum comfort in every room.

-As the name suggests, this type of insulation is blown-in into designated spaces such as wall cavities, unfinished attic floors and walls, enclosed walls and hard to reach areas using a tube.
-This type of insulation is very popular because it is easy to install and it is fairly affordable.
-Blown-in insulation completely fills the spaces between the walls and seals any cracks so it’s one of the best types for energy efficiency.
-It’s also great to seal any spaces that lets in air such as outlets, pipes, and ductwork.
-The materials used for blown-in insulation is fiberglass.
+As the name suggests, this type of insulation is blown-in into designated spaces such as wall cavities, unfinished attic floors and walls, enclosed walls, and hard-to-reach areas using a tube.
+This type of insulation is very popular because it is easy to install and it is relatively affordable.
+Blown-in insulation fills the spaces between the walls and seals any cracks, so it’s one of the best types for energy efficiency.
+It’s also great to seal any spaces that let in air, such as outlets, pipes, and ductwork.
+The material used for blown-in insulation is fiberglass.

-Batting is also known as blanket insulation and it is suitable for spaces that have no obstructions such as floors, ceilings and unfinished walls.
-The attic insulations looks just like a cotton candy blanket and it is spread out flat and fitted through beams, joists and studs.
+Batting is also known as blanket insulation, and it is suitable for spaces that have no obstructions, such as floors, ceilings, and unfinished walls.
+The attic insulation looks just like a cotton candy blanket, and it is spread out flat and fitted through beams, joists, and studs.
 Batts slow down heat or cold from passing through and trapping air between the tiny fibers.
-The difference between batts and rolls is that batts are pre-cut to fit between those tiny places like studs while rolls come in a long continuous blanket.
+The difference between batts and rolls is that batts are pre-cut to fit between those tiny places like studs, while rolls come in a long continuous blanket.
 It is a very affordable type of insulation that lasts for many years if it’s well taken care of.

 Foam board insulation is installed on unfinished walls and roofs during construction.
 You can also install it during a major renovation and put it on the outside of your home.
-Those who choose to install the foam boards after the construction usually glues or screw them directly to the floor in the basement walls and floors to keep the cold and moisture at bay and then seal them with spray foam or a special tape.
 Rigid foam boards offer air-tight insulation at a very affordable cost.
-A more expensive but easier type of foam board insulation is foam spray which works the same way but it is in liquid form so you just spray it into the walls and floors.
+A more expensive but easier type of foam board insulation is foam spray which works the same way, but it is in liquid form to spray it into the walls and floors.

 No matter what type of insulation you need for your attic, Attic Projects has you covered.
 Give us a call today to schedule an inspection to receive your free custom quote.